 MKTG 3313 Marketing Channels and Distribution

 Examination of the strategic role of distribution within the overall marketing strategy.
 Specific managerial and regulatory issues in designing and coordinating industrial distribution channels and channel relationships are discussed.
+Prerequisites: MKTG 3301 or equivalent.

 MKTG 3314 Logistics Strategy